tnguyen30/tnguyen30.github.io/index.md

 <br>
 [Short Horror Film: Bedfellows (Music and Sounds by Tien)](https://youtu.be/qjXORN1yXfU)
 <br><br>
 This is my very first sound design project.
 The music was composed by me using a virtual keyboard.
-The voice actors were myself, Hayley Tran, and Taichi Kobayashi.
+The voice actors were myself, [Hayley Tran](https://www.linkedin.com/in/hayley-tran-342125186/), and Taichi Kobayashi.
 It was recorded using Tascam DR-40X portable recorder.
 The short horror film "Bedfellows" was released in 2009 and directed by Drew Daywalt.
 It also won the Chiller-Eyegore Award for Best Short Film in 2009.
-This certainly is not a perfect project, but I really enjoyed working on it.
+This is certainly not a perfect project, but I had a great time working on it.

 ---
 SOULBOT